Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Property-Types.md

 |:-------------|:------|:------------|
 | Default | Vector 4 | The default value of the [Property](https://docs.unity3d.com/Manual/SL-Properties.html). |

+NOTE: Previous versions actually interpreted the color in linear space.
+The behavior is corrected now, and previously created color properties will continue to use old behavior unless explicilty upgraded through the [Graph Inspector](Internal-Inspector.md).
+You may use a **Vector 4** property or convert a new **Color** property back to linear space with the [Colorspace Conversion Node](Colorspace-Conversion-Node.md) to mimic old behavior.

 ## Texture 2D

 Defines a [Texture 2D](https://docs.unity3d.com/Manual/class-TextureImporter.html) value.
 Displays an object field of type [Texture](https://docs.unity3d.com/Manual/class-TextureImporter.html) in the material inspector.